MetaFam/metagame-wiki/docs/how-does-it-work/phases-of-metagame.md

 This includes a bunch of other projects we've been working on that we also consider mission-critical but not as big of a deal as the above two.

-- Such as MetaMaps, our web3 whiteboarding/project management tool we'll be using to build the _Skill Trees_ & and the _Navigation System_ to help people move through MetaGame.
+* Such as MetaMaps, our web3 whiteboarding/project management tool we'll be using to build the *Skill Trees* & and the *Navigation System* to help people move through MetaGame.

-- Such as organizing the [first virtual conference in the Ethereum space](https://medium.com/@pethereum/sure-the-future-is-remote-and-virtual-conferences-will-be-a-thing-but-we-arent-doing-this-just-bd0eaef8132d) back in March & the [first DAO-focused hackathon](https://metagame.substack.com/p/fork-the-world-hackathon) back in August.
+* Such as organizing the [first virtual conference in the Ethereum space](https://medium.com/@pethereum/sure-the-future-is-remote-and-virtual-conferences-will-be-a-thing-but-we-arent-doing-this-just-bd0eaef8132d) back in March & the [first DAO-focused hackathon](https://metagame.substack.com/p/fork-the-world-hackathon) back in August.

-- Such as the MetaView podcast which we use to paint the picture for the community by interviewing the brightest minds in the space.
+* Such as the MetaView podcast which we use to paint the picture for the community by interviewing the brightest minds in the space.

-- Such as the Achievmintry, which we'll be using to show appreciation towards the builders in the Meta and the wider Ethereum ecosystem.
+* Such as the Achievmintry, which we'll be using to show appreciation towards the builders in the Meta and the wider Ethereum ecosystem.

-- Such as...
+* Such as...
 You get the idea.

 </details>

 ## **Phase II: Growth**

-> _Gently, she descended into the Atlantic Ocean.
-We were worried about the oceanic life, but she assured us she only feeds on h2o & co2 - she doesn’t stop blowing our minds.
+> *Gently, she descended into the Atlantic Ocean.
+We were worried about the oceanic life, but she assured us she only feeds on H2O & CO2 - she doesn’t stop blowing our minds.
 First, her decentralized technologies, and now this?
-She might turn out more useful than we thought._
+She might turn out more useful than we thought.*

-Proven ourselves worthy; _Seeds_ grow into _Trees_ & we summon _The Great Flood._
+Proven ourselves worthy; *Seeds* grow into *Trees* & we summon *The Great Flood.*
 A wave of capital flows into MetaGame and it allows us to pay even more people to do awesome things - like grappling with real-world issues.

 So we zoom out of crypto and start onboarding people from other high-tech, but also ecological & philanthropical communities; MetaGame starts looking more like a federation of guilds & alliances than one single community.

-The meme is _A Web of Opportunity_; there is no lack of funding nor a lack of problems to solve.
+The meme is *A Web of Opportunity*; there is no lack of funding nor a lack of problems to solve.
 Anyone can just jump in, start solving problems & earning an income.

 ### Goals:

-- Summon _The Great Flood_.
+* Summon *The Great Flood*.
-- Spread tentacles into all high-leverage technologies.
+* Spread tentacles into all high-leverage technologies.
-- Start solving problems outside of crypto.
+* Start solving problems outside of crypto.

 ### Builds: